vonshednob/pytodotxt/README.md

 That’s all there is to do.

+## Documentation

+You can find the full documentation at <https://vonshednob.cc/pytodotxt/doc/>.

 ## Example usage

 Here’s an example how to open a todo.txt file and print the description of all